jordanbtucker/interview-questions-of-the-week/README.md

 ## Project Structure

-Each weekly issue of the newsletter has a number near the bottom, and each interview question solution is in a file named after that number.
+Each weekly issue of the newsletter has an issue number near the bottom, and each interview question solution is in a file named after that number.
 For example, the solution to the interview question in issue #280 can be found in `280.ts`.

 Tests for each solution can be found in its corresponding `*_test.ts` file.
 For example, the tests for the solution to the interview question in issue #280 can